Accessibility Services and Policies

 8. Feedback process

 We welcome feedback on our accessibility services.
-Feedback may be provided to Barbara Jenkins, Registrar, in the following ways:
+Feedback may be provided to Jeffrey Hocking, Registrar, in the following ways:

 • in person or by regular mail addressed to: